contao/docs-archive/manual/en/04-Managing-content.md

 ### Link elements

-The following Insert Tags allow you to link to another page or article using its ID or alias.
+The following insert tags allow you to link to another page or article using its ID or alias.

 <table>
 <tr>
-  <th>Insert Tag</th>
+  <th>Insert tag</th>
   <th>Description</th>
 </tr>
 <tr>